 In order to defend against these potentially destabilizing trends, the evolution of civic institutions is imperative – specifically, finding ways to marry the digital sphere with traditional mechanisms of governance.
 In the coming decades, reinventing governance models by integrating new technologies will be crucial in making them smarter, more efficient, and better for the people they serve.
 Failing to do so may well render them too slow, out of touch, and eventually obsolete.

 In Reykjavik, Iceland, we implemented digital engagement tools as a way of counteracting the dearth in trust in the years following 2008.
-We created Better Reykjavik, an online citizen engagement platform that enables citizens to publish ideas about necessary adjustments within their city, and for their fellow voters to respond.
+In collaboration with the city of Reykjavik, we created Better Reykjavik, an online citizen engagement platform that enables citizens to publish ideas about necessary adjustments within their city, and for their fellow voters to respond.
 Users post suggestions on the public forum, and the rest of the community upvotes or downvotes them.
 The most successful ideas are then processed by the local government and eventually there is a final binding vote from citizens utilising an e-ID apparatus.

 This method supersedes the typical modus operandi of citizen engagement.
 One where suggestions disappear into an endless email inbox, never to be read by those in positions of decision-making power.
 Instead, individuals are given a direct line to those who are responsible for making change in their world.